 - When visiting a hospital, it is extremely important to secure official referrals from the Student Health Service, the Student Counseling Service, the nurse advice line, or other valid parties that the insurance policy states.
 I had the impression that health insurance coordinators were able to help me largely because I had followed the guideline recommended by UC student health website, i.e., calling the nurse advice line and being referred to an ER.

 - Collect all documents you can from the hospital.

 - I recommend that you record your hospital visit experience.
-If a dispute breaks out, it could easily be a time-consuming and frustrating process, and you may forget some important details or become incoherent over the time.
+If a dispute occurs, it could easily be a time-consuming and frustrating process, and you may forget some important details or become incoherent over the time.
 Recording your own experience helps you to be calm, coherent, organized, and more strategic when you have to challenge your bills.
-I wrote down my experiences as it went (how the pain broke out, medications I have tried, when I called the nurse advice line, whom I talked to, and what I have heard, my visit experience etc.) and all of them were very helpful when I had to draft my letter or talk with insurance coordinators.
+I wrote down my experiences as they occurred (how the pain broke out, medications I had tried, when I called the nurse advice line, whom I talked to, what I had heard, my visit experience, etc.) and these notes were very helpful when I had to draft my letter or talk with insurance coordinators.

 - I did not take an ambulance to the hospital.
-If possible, consider using other modes of transportation means (e.g. your friend’s car etc.).
-In America, riding an ambulance can be very costly, and there is no guarantee that the ambulance will take you to a hospital that is included in the health insurance company’s network of providers.
+If possible, consider using other modes of transportation (e.g., your friend’s car, etc.).
+In America, riding in an ambulance can be very costly, and there is no guarantee that the ambulance will take you to a hospital that is included in the health insurance company’s network of providers.
 A visit to an out-of-network hospital might result in a costlier medical bill that is more difficult to resolve.

 - When A Dispute Arises from an Unreasonably Expensive Medical Bill: